Cantelli Constrained Policy Optimization: Method

 \subsection{Worst-case Violation Bounds}

-A primary contribution of this work is establishing that this approximation is safe.
-Extending the theoretical analysis of CPO, we derive a bound on the worst-case constraint violation introduced by the surrogate approximation.
+A contribution of this work is establishing that this approximation is safe.
+Extending the theoretical analysis of CPO, we derive a bound on the worst-case constraint violation introduced by the approximations made.

-\begin{theorem} (Worst-Case Chebyshev Violation) For a policy update $\pi_{k+1}$ derived under the trust region constraint $\bar{D}_{KL}(\pi_k, \pi_{k+1}) \le \delta$, the true Chebyshev constraint violation is bounded by: